mcc-us/bookkeeping/_pages/chap01.corporation-types.md

 - Private companies = 'Closely Held'
 - Stockholders are not responsible for the debts of the company.
 - More complex overall to start and run
+- Separate legal entity from owners, offering limited liability and potential for raising capital.
+Consider sub-categories like C-Corps (double taxation) and S-Corps (avoid double taxation).

 ### 3B.
 S-Corps